My Maid, Miss Kishi

 My Maid, Miss Kishi (メイドの岸さん, Meido no Kishi-san) is a Japanese manga series written and illustrated by Kano Kashiwagi.
 It was serialized on Kodansha's Magazine Pocket manga website from May 2020 to October 2021.

+Synopsis

+Kiichiro Hayase is the heir to the Hayase family, one of the most prestigious families in Japan and an elite who oversees operations for conglomerates in the country.
+However, Kiichiro is error-prone and has his maid Kishi-san cover for his mistakes.
+Kiichiro is grateful to her and tries to woo her, but is usually unsuccessful due to Kishi's unchanging cool appearance.

 Publication

-Written and illustrated by Kano Kashiwagi, My Maid, Kishi-san was serialized on Kodansha's Magazine Pocket manga website from May 5, 2020 to October 5, 2021.
-Its chapters were collected into six tankōbon volumes released from October 9, 2020 to January 7, 2022.
+Written and illustrated by Kano Kashiwagi, My Maid, Kishi-san was serialized on Kodansha's Magazine Pocket manga website from May 5, 2020, to October 5, 2021.
+Its chapters were collected into six tankōbon volumes released from October 9, 2020, to January 7, 2022.

 During their panel at Anime Expo 2022, Kodansha USA announced that they had licensed the series for digital-only English publication.